canokeys/canokey-documentation/content/userguide/OpenPGP.md

 ## Touch Policy

 There are three key slots for OpenPGP, namely Signature key (SIG), Encryption key (DEC) and Authentication key (AUT).
-You may turn ON or OFF touch policies for SIG, DEC, AUT in admin applet in web console.
-The value of Touch Cache Time is in range 0-255, and with value 0, "Always touch" is implemented.
+You may turn ON or OFF touch policies for SIG, DEC, AUT in the admin applet in the web console.
+The value of touch cache time is in between 0 and 255 seconds (0 means no cache).

-**Touch policy is only applicable when using USB interface.**
+**Touch policy is only applicable when using the USB interface.**

 ## PIN Policy

-PIN is never cached by `gpg-agent`, nor `scdaemon`, it is "cached" by smart card itself by maintaining status of the PIN.

 For DEC and AUT, after successfully verifying the PIN, it is always valid for the whole power-up.
-DEC and AUT share the same status, so it may happen that after DEC, AUT does not request PIN.

-For SIG, if `forcesig` is on, then PIN is requested for each signature, otherwise PIN is requested for the first signature after power-up.
-This status is independent of that of DEC and AUT.
+For SIG, if the flag `forcesig` is on, the PIN is requested for each signature; otherwise, PIN is only requested for the first signature after power-up.

 ## Using GnuPG